WebAssembly/wasi-filesystem/wasi-filesystem.md

 The "oneoff" in the name refers to the fact that this function must do a linear scan through the entire list of subscriptions, which may be inefficient if the number is large and the same subscriptions are used many times.
-In the future, it may be accompanied by an API similar to Linux's `epoll` which allows sets of subscriptions to be registered and made efficiently reusable.
+In the future, this is expected to be obsoleted by the component model async proposal, which will include a scalable waiting facility.

 Note that the return type would ideally be `list<bool>`, but that would be more difficult to polyfill given the current state of `wit-bindgen`.